ajsteinmetz/ajsteinmetz.github.io/_posts/2024-10-16-graviton-detector.md

 \frac{d\sigma}{d\Omega} \sim \frac{\alpha^{2}G_{N}\hbar}{c^{3}} \sim 10^{-70}\ \mathrm{cm}^{2},
 $$

 which is certainly an improvement over the gravito-Compton result by a factor of $10^{41}$.
 But this still leaves us with a process dramatically weaker than electromagnetic interactions, putting it well out of reach of any realistic experiment.
-For a full analysis of electrogravitational conversion, we refer the reader to:
+For a full analysis of electrogravitational conversion, I refer the reader to:

 - De Logi, W. K., and A. R. Mickelson.
 "Electrogravitational conversion cross sections in static electromagnetic fields." _Physical Review D_ **16.10** (1977): 2915.
 [10.1103/PhysRevD.16.2915](https://doi.org/10.1103/PhysRevD.16.2915)